 Gather Grills: The Firepit Grill Combo of Your Dreams

 Gathering around the fire to grill our meals is one of time’s most honored traditions.
-Ancestors of centuries and millennia past have shared both the fruits of their labor and the stories of their people as they came together over fire pits with a grill.
-These experiences helped form who we are, and we still enjoy this ancient practice today.
+For thousands of years, friends and families have gathered around the fire to share food and stories.
+These experiences helped form who we are, and we’re still making memories around the fire today.